-There were few places on Earth my parents loved to visit, with their kids, more than New York City.
+There were few places on Earth my parents loved to visit, with us kids, more than New York City.
 From a young age, my siblings and I became well-acquainted with the vibrant city, and for me, it formed a lifelong love with the Big Apple.

-In the early years of our relationship, my husband and I had a yearly tradition of going to New York in early December to experience the city during the holidays.
+In the early years of our relationship, my husband and I had a yearly tradition of going to New York in early December to experience the city during the holiday season.
 In fact, we got engaged in Washington Square Park in the middle of a snowstorm.
 One day, when I share that story with my kids, I’m sure it will elicit many an eye roll and snorts of disgust at the thought of their parents ever being crazy-in-love twenty-somethings.

 Walk The Highline

 Once an elevated freight rail line that operated above the streets of the city’s West Side, the Highline is now a unique elevated public park and walking trail that runs from Gansevoort and Washington to 30th and 12th, or from the West Village, through Chelsea, and up to Hudson Yards.
 With beautiful gardens full of distinctive plants bordering the trail and street art decorating the buildings that border it on each side, the park is really a combo hiking trail and art exhibit.
 It offers stunning views of the city, and takes you right past two other stops on our list – the Chelsea Market and the World Trade Center Memorial.

 It’s a memorable way to experience the West Side, keep their little bodies moving, and something both parents and kids can enjoy.